 - Voice-recording and interactive flash cards

 - Danish audio dictionary

 - Lesson quizzes

 - Assignments and ongoing testing

-With few resources teaching the Danish language, we feel that DanishClass101 offers a comprehensive beginning program for a variety of learners including visual, audio and tactile.
+With so few resources for learning Danish out there, we feel that DanishClass101 offers a comprehensive beginning program for a variety of learners including visual, audio and tactile.
+If you want to learn the Danish language, this is probably the best resource currently available.
 Additionally, coupons are often available making the price a pretty good deal for the amount of content.